 If you do have access to a kitchen there are a ton of different small meals you can prepare that don’t involve a ton of complicated ingredients.
 Eating healthy is not only great for maintaining your weight and long term health, but it can provide a much needed energy hike and boost your immune system.

 Use some of the snack ideas mentioned above as components in your larger meals.
 For breakfast away from home, have avocado toast with hard-boiled eggs, or oatmeal with fruit.
 Prep your lunch ahead of time, like while you’re making breakfast or even the night before.
+To help you prepare faster, there are online platforms like Total Shape where you can find resources about food that will go perfectly with your diet plans.

 Grab some chicken or turkey slices from the deli, and pair with low-fat cream cheese and other in-season vegetables.
 Put this on whole wheat toast for a quick sandwich.Grab a pre-made salad mix while you’re at the market, and add some of those same vegetables to create a unique salad for later that night.
 Throw in those citrus fruits for added flavor, and add a dab of cottage cheese or yogurt dip as a salad dressing substitute.